Viva-Lambda/lambdascript/docs/notes.md

 Record
 -------

 Record is essentially a struct.
 Meaning that it has some heterogeneous fields with names.
-They can be declared with default values.
-They can be declared in parts.
 Once the declaration took place values can be bind to record fields through abstractions.

 ### Record Declaration

-Here is a declaration example without default values:
+Here is a declaration example:

 ```clojure